mrshape/resources/readme.md

 init-connect='SET NAMES utf8'
 character-set-server = utf8

-All database settings You can change in database.properties file.
+All database settings You can change in database.properties file